Table of Contents

 A prototype is an early sample used to test shape, fit, function, or performance before full production starts.

-Simple visual models may start at $150 to $600, while functional machined or assembled prototypes often run from about $1,000 to the low five figures, depending on scope.
+Simple visual models may start at $150 to $600.
+Functional machined or assembled prototypes often run from about $1,000 to the low five figures, depending on scope and complexity.

 Because material is only one part of the price.
-Setup, programming, tooling, purchased parts, inspection, and revisions all affect the total.
+Setup, programming, tooling, purchased parts, inspection, and revisions all affect the total and most buyers only see the material cost upfront.

 Material demands, fit requirements, testing needs, and tighter performance expectations usually make automotive prototype work cost more.